mapuya19/messenger-wrapped/README.md

 - ✅ **No Tracking**: No analytics, tracking, or third-party services
 - ✅ **Open Source**: You can review the code to verify our privacy claims

-For more details, see our [Privacy Policy](/privacy) and [Terms of Use](/terms).

-## 🌐 Browser Support

-- **Desktop**: Chrome, Edge, Opera (File System Access API support)
-- **Mobile**: All modern browsers (zip upload)
-- **Fallback**: Zip upload works on all platforms

 ## 📝 Available Scripts

 - `npm run dev` - Start development server
 - `npm run build` - Build for production
 - `npm start` - Start production server
 - `npm run lint` - Run ESLint

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Inspired by Spotify Wrapped
-- Built with love for the open-source community

-## 📧 Contact

-For questions, issues, or contributions, please visit our [GitHub repository](https://github.com/matthewapuya/messenger-wrapped).

 ---